ascheucher/zigbee2mqtt.io/docs/devices/SNZB-03.md

 It's not possible to read (`/get`) or write (`/set`) this value.
 If value equals `true` occupancy is ON, if `false` OFF.

+The fixed devices occupancy timeout is around 64 seconds to fall back to `false` after switching to `true`.

 ### Battery_low (binary)
 Indicates if the battery of this device is almost empty.
 Value can be found in the published state on the `battery_low` property.